-Game.title Cat an act the title of the came Get or set the title of the game.
+Game.title Get or set the title of the game.
 Game.comment Get or set the comment of the game.
 Game.is_const_sum Whether the game is constant sum.
 Game.is_tree Return whether a game has a tree-based representation.
 Game.is_perfect_recall Whether the game is perfect recall.
 Game.players The set of players in the game.
 Game.outcomes The set of outcomes in the game.
 Game.min_payoff The minimum payoff in the game.
 Game.max_payoff The maximum payoff in the game.
 Game.strategies The set of strategies in the game.
 Game.root The root node of the game.
 Game.actions The set of actions available in the game.
 Game.infosets The set of information sets in the game.
 Game.nodes([subtree]) Return a list of nodes in the game tree.
 Game.contingencies An iterator over the contingencies in the game.